cynotebo/KM-Workshop/Module 7.md

 Replace the [searchservice] with your search service and use your admin api key in the header.
 Note: The below skillset leverages a pre-existing Azure Function (https://diseaseextraction.azurewebsites.net/api/custom-search?code=HXS0y4rEoQZ9p55A7wqybSeYFmYP6Lruna8y8HoAGu3kNSoLf80XWw==) to extract the diseases.
 You can use this as-is or change to the one you created in the previous module.

+You will also need to update the [Cognitive Services Key] with a valid Cognitive Services Key (that was created in the same region as your Azure Search service).

 PUT: https://[searchservice].search.windows.net/skillsets/patient-demo?api-version=2019-05-06

 Headers: